-SmofKabiven should be given with caution in conditions of impaired lipid metabolism, which may occur in patients with renal failure, diabetes mellitus, pancreatitis, impaired liver function, hypothyroidism and sepsis.
+SmofKabiven Electrolyte Free should be given with caution in conditions of impaired lipid metabolism, which may occur in patients with renal failure, diabetes mellitus, pancreatitis, impaired liver function, hypothyroidism and sepsis.

-This medicinal product contains soya oil, fish oil, and egg phospholipids which may rarely cause allergic reactions.
-This applies also to corn (maize) and corn that may be contained in the medicine as small amounts of impurities.
-Cross allergic reaction has been observed between soybean, and peanut.
+This medicinal product contains soya oil, fish oil, egg phospholipids corn (maize) and corn products which may rarely cause allergic reactions.
+Cross allergic reaction has been observed between soybean and peanut.